The Top 3 Snare Drum Reviews

 DW Edge Snare Drum

 The DW Edge snare drum has been a favorite of both newbies and pros for a long time.
-Beginners like that is has a sound that sings to them while the pros appreciate the attention to detail, wide range of sizes available and the extended hardware options.
-The quality of construction and richness of sound are what make this snare drum a 5 star winner for our readers.
+Beginners like that DW has a sound that sings to them.
+The pros appreciate the attention to detail, wide range of sizes and the extended hardware options.
+Quality of construction and richness of sound are what make this snare drum a 5 star winner for our readers.
 The price can be a bit off-putting for drummers on a budget but those that take the plunge have rarely reported regretting it.